informational alert

 Plans are submitted as part of the Fire permit process.
 If the Fire reviewer needs additional information, they’ll contact permit applicant.

 Permit issuance is directly related to the complexity of the project.
-On average Trade Applications have been running approximately 3 to 5 days.
-The completeness of the submittal will also affect this time line.
+On average, review times run approximately 10 to 15 business days.

 The contractor doing the work should schedule inspections through email.
-All inspections for FPP should be requested and scheduled via email.
-Please follow steps located within the Scheduling an FPP Inspection Guide.
+All inspections for FPP should be requested and scheduled through email.
+Please follow the steps in Scheduling an FPP Inspection.

 Mechanical FAQ